Over the last 13 years, here's our impact to date:

 4. Sustainable Market Access

-We have our own brick and mortar stores, an online store, and stockists from the Philippines and some parts of the world like Anthropologie (US & EU), K’ness (Switzerland), A Bag with a Story (BENELUX), and American Nomad.
-We’re also proud partners with Cambio & Co., an ethical fashion company building bridges between Filipinos in the diaspora and the Philippines.
+For our customers in Canada & USA, we’re proud partners with Cambio & Co., an ethical fashion company building bridges between Filipinos in the diaspora and the Philippines.

 5. Creative, Compassionate & Empowering Storytelling

 Our artisans aren’t just workers who manufacture things.
 They’re storytellers and makers of culture.
 We make sure to integrate our artisans into our R2R brand and narrative, and involve them in conversations about how they want to be represented.